Liu-Hy/NS-ViT/rebuttal.md

 our paper.

 **W2.
-Regarding comparison with previous work**
+Regarding comparison with previous work** \
 We are sorry for the confusion.
+In Table 1, we compared the performance of our method with ViT-B against several previous methods for robust training.
+However, this is not a fair comparison, because we fine-tuned the model with very few steps due to the limited computation budget, it is not fair to compare it with methods training ViT-B for hundreds of epochs.
+It still showed consistent improvement in different settings including the current SOTA on ViT-B, which showed the effectiveness of our methods.
+Comparing our method with adversarial training would be very interesting.

+**Q1**